Magnet Schools & Programs of Choice

 Contact IB/IBCP/AP Coordinator Anna Jackson at email@example.com

-Johnson International Scholars Academy (JISA) is a Program of Choice within Johnson High School.
+Johnson International Scholars Academy (JISA) is a Program of Choice within Johnson High School that includes rigorous coursework and thematic focus asking students to build community and think globally.
 The JISA curriculum is an academically rigorous program stressing advanced studies in the four core academics, a second language, and a program elective.
 Developing an awareness of the world’s diversity and the individual’s role in society is a central focus of this program.

 The Academy ensures completion of state-required courses while preparing students for their path as upperclassmen: IB Diploma Programme, AP Courses, or Dual Enrollment.
 JISA is for students who are serious about an academic curriculum that prepares them for success in competitive universities and the challenges of our global economy.

 Lanier College Career Academy (LCCA) is an innovative school that provides career pathways and post-secondary education opportunities to students from all the high schools in Hall County who are interested in careers in the hospitality, culinary arts, marketing, and cosmetology industries.